1 Plus 1 Loans offers guarantor loans to people who might struggle to get approved for a loan on their own.

 As long as you are not currently bankrupt or have a IVA, 1Plus1 will consider you for a loan.
 However there are quite a few criteria your guarantor will have to meet for your loan to be considered.
 They must:

 - Be 18+ or over 21 if they are not a homeowner.
 They must also be aged under 75 at the time the loan completes.

 - Be a resident in the UK.
 They can be a homeowner or a tenant with a very good credit rating.
 Unfortunately Channel Islands residents can’t currently act as your guarantor with 1Plus1.

 - Have a UK bank account and a valid UK debit card.

 - Not be currently bankrupt or with an IVA.

 - They must be able to meet the payment if you cannot.

-- They cannot be a cohabiting spouse, but can be cohabiting parents.
+- They cannot be a spouse that lives with you, but can be a cohabiting parent.